GACJ/complib-help/docs/methods/overview.md

 :   The chapter of the method's entry in the collection (if specified).

 Page
-:   The page number of the method's entry in the collection (if specified).
+:   The page number of the method's entry in an external reference (if specified).

 Reference
 :   In the case that the collection links the method to an internal or external reference, or provides a text description, that reference will be given here.